codepoet80/metube-php-servicewrapper/README.md

 ## Installation in Docker Container

 * Community contributor Nomad84 has successfully dockerized the service wrapper and provided documentation on how he got it working.
+You can [pull it from Docker Hub](https://hub.docker.com/r/h8pewou/webos-legacy).
-The [instructions are provided here](https://github.com/h8pewou/legacy_webos/blob/main/README.md#dockerizing-codepoet80s-metube-service-wrapper) as a reference.
+* His [instructions are provided here](https://github.com/h8pewou/legacy_webos/blob/main/README.md#dockerizing-codepoet80s-metube-service-wrapper) as a reference.

 ## webOS Usage